porebskis/eXNVerify/README.md

 (project still in development stage)
 ...piśmienniczo jeszcze wszystko będzie udoskonalane, na razie natrzaskałem trochę informacji...

-eXNVerify (abbreviation of "Exon and SNV verification") includes Python-based tools for extraction of genome sequence fragments and verification of coverage quality.
-Tools wrapped into ``Docker container`` present the results of analysis in an intuitive way for genetic diagnostician.
+eXNVerify (abbreviation from *eXon and SNV Verification*) includes Python-based tools for extraction of clinically important genome sequence regions and verification of their coverage quality.
+Prepared tools wrapped into ready-to-go ``Docker container`` present the results of analysis in an intuitive way for genetic diagnostician.
 Two executables take BED file as the whole genome/exome sequence coverage and:
-1. (geneCoverage.py) performs detailed verfication in a graphical from of pathogenic germline and somatic single nucletide variants (SNV) for chosen gene(s),
+1. (geneCoverage.py) performs detailed verfication of pathogenic germline and somatic single nucletide variants (SNV) for chosen gene(s) in a graphical from,
 2. (snvScore.py) analyses the whole genome sequence coverage and evaluate all pathogenic germline and somatic SNV coverage quality.

-Both tools require decompressed BED file with the general coverage of WGS/WES sample.
-The actual implementation requires output of the ``mosdepth`` as a fast tool for BAM file analysis.
-Output per-base BED file is utilized.
-Detailed description of mosdepth can be found in TODO.
+Both tools require decompressed BED file with the general coverage of wgs/wes sample.
+The actual implementation uses output of the ``mosdepth`` that is a fast tool for BAM file analysis.
+Detailed description of mosdepth and generation of per-base BED file can be found in TODO.

 ## Installation

-eXNVerify is implemented with Python 3.8 and utilizes popular libraries as `numpy`, `pandas`, and `matplotlib`.
-It is prepared for Unix operating systems and it is available to pull from DockerHub and run as a standalone Docker container:
+eXNVerify works with Python 3.8 and utilizes popular libraries as `numpy`, `pandas`, and `matplotlib` that are estabilished in standalone ``docker container``.
+It is prepared for Unix operating systems and it is available to pull from DockerHub repository:

-`docker pull porebskis/exnverify:0.89b`
+`docker pull porebskis/exnverify:0.89b` TODO

 ## Usage